Confidence Sets for Causal Orderings: Numerical experiments

-For each replication, we construct a graph by starting with edges $v \rightarrow v+1$ for all $v < p$; for any $u < v - 1$, $u \rightarrow v$ is added with probability $1/2$.
-For each edge, we sample a linear coefficient uniformly from $\pm (.1, .95)$.
+For each replication, we construct a graph by starting with edges $v \rightarrow v+1$ for all $v < p$; for any $u < v - 1$, $u \rightarrow v$ is added with probability $1/2$. \updatedText{Thus, the graphs we consider are dense as our procedure does not require any sparsity assumptions.} For each edge, we sample a linear coefficient uniformly from $\pm (.1, .95)$.
 We consider settings where all error terms are either uniform, lognormal, gamma, Weibull, or Laplace random variables and a setting---called mixed---where the distribution of each variable in the SEM is randomly selected.
-We let $n \approx p^{5/4}$ or $p^2$.
+We set $p = 10, 20, 45$ and $n \approx p^{5/4}$ or $p^2$.
 The data is standardized before applying the goodness-of-fit tests.
 For each setting of $p, n$, and error distribution, we complete 500 replications.

 Table~\ref{tab:compTime} shows the computation time for each procedure; the average time is similar across error distribution so we aggregate the results.
-We display $p = 10, 20, 45$; similar results for $p = 15, 30$ are in the appendix.
-RP Test is typically the slowest, followed by \citet{sen2014testing} and MINT.
-All of these procedures would be prohibitively slow for computing confidence sets of causal orderings.
-HOLS is the fastest of the existing procedures and is actually faster than our procedure when $p = 45$ and $n = p^2$.
-However, across other settings, our proposed procedure is often an order of magnitude faster than HOLS and up to 100-10,000x faster than the other procedures.
+RP Test is typically the slowest, followed by \citet{sen2014testing} and MINT. \updatedText{Our proposed procedure is 40-9000x faster than these procedures, and these procedures would be prohibitively slow for computing confidence sets of causal orderings.
+HOLS is the fastest of the existing procedures and is actually slightly faster than our procedure when $n = p^2$ and $p = 20,45$.}